-Dal Fry is a flavoursome Indian lentil curry recipe made with toor dal (yellow split pigeon peas), moong dal (split de-husked green gram) & seasoned with few aromatic spices.
-Instead of moong dal you can also use ‘Lal Masoor Dal’ (Red Lentil).
+Dal Fry is a flavoursome Indian lentil recipe made with toor dal (yellow split pigeon peas), moong dal (split de-husked green gram), onion, tomato & seasoned with few aromatic spices.
+Instead of moong dal you can also use ‘Lal Masoor Dal’ (red lentil).
 Dal is known as lentil in english & is an essential source of protein in vegan or vegetarian diet.

 The Dal fry recipe shared here is easy & quick to make.
 I have used stove top pressure cooker but it can be made in Instant Pot too.
 The dal tastes absolutely comforting and delicious.
-It can be served with hot phulkas, chapatis or steamed rice.
+It can be served with hot phulkas, chapatis or steamed basmati rice.

 All the ingredients, substitutions & stepwise recipe is shared below.
 In case of any doubt please feel free to drop in comments or DM on Facebook or Instagram.